Our experts have researched 14 dental plans and recommend 9 of the best options for seniors.

 MetLife’s dental programs are a great way to enhance retirement benefits and keep a smile on your face.
 With coverage for services such as implants, dentures, veneers, and other commonly needed procedures for seniors, MetLife may be the right option to meet your needs.

 Taking care of our oral health becomes more important as we age.
-Older adults have specific needs, such as dealing with gum disease, root decay, broken or lost teeth, and even arthritic conditions that can lead to dental problems.
-People near retirement age, especially, need to begin looking for a plan to avoid costly coverage gaps, since Medicare doesn’t offer dental coverage.
+Older adults have specific dental needs, such as dealing with gum disease and gum recession, root decay, broken or lost teeth, and even arthritic conditions that can lead to dental problems.
+It’s a good idea for older adults near retirement age to begin looking for a plan to avoid costly coverage gaps, since Medicare doesn’t offer dental coverage.

 Stand-alone dental insurance plans can range anywhere from $30 per month to over $100 monthly for individual plans, and family programs average triple those estimates depending on coverage levels.
 Deductibles typically average between $50 and $150 per year, but some plans offer a one-time deductible for premium policies.
 The most affordable option for people seeking temporary or low-cost care is to invest between $75 and $150 in a dental insurance discount program that offers enrollees substantial discounts on all services within days of signing up.
 Costs vary for different types of coverage by state, age, the number of enrollees, and your selected plan.

-Dentures are often covered under dental insurance plans and dental savings or discount programs.
-Under most traditional dental insurance programs, however, members will have to wait a year or more to qualify for denture-related services.
+Dentures are often covered under certain dental insurance plans and/or dental savings or discount programs.
+However, under most traditional dental insurance programs, members will have to wait a year or more to qualify for denture-related services.
 The good news is that most dental discount plans offer some level of denture coverage within days of enrollment for a small annual enrollment fee.
 It’s important to check each plan carefully to see if there is a pre-existing condition clause that prohibits dentures and repairs unless the teeth are lost or broken during a period of coverage under the policy.

 Since graduating from Harvard with an honors degree in Statistics, Jeff has been creating content in print, online, and on television.
 Much of his work has been dedicated to informing seniors on how to live better lives.
 As Editor-in-Chief of the personal… Learn More About Jeff Hoyt